1800s.

 2005

-Then the downturn hit the maritime industry.
-The wheels were kept rolling with a reduced workforce and repairs and maintenance as a core part of the business.
-All the while the company was working on new projects and eventually landed a contract on the building of an advanced research vessel for the Norwegian University of Science and Technology in Trondheim.
-In March the following year MS Gunnerus was launched, marking the company’s 25th anniversary.
+Then the market in the maritime industry became tough.
+Larsnes continued to operate, now with a reduced workforce, and repairs and maintenance as a core part of the business.
+All the time the company was working on new projects and eventually landed a contract on the building of an advanced research vessel for the Norwegian University of Science and Technology in Trondheim.
+In March the following year, MS Gunnerus was launched and delivered to mark the company’s 25th anniversary.
 The shipyard had proved that it could deliver in this segment, too.

 2006

-As the market picked up again, the shipyard entered into a partnership with consultancy firm Naval-Consult AS.
-This resulted in the building of a series of Purse seiners with identical designs.
-The concept became a success and is deemed to be one of the best in the Norwegian coastal fleet.
+As the market started to improve again, the shipyard entered into a partnership with the consultancy firm Naval-Consult AS.
+This collaboration resulted in the building of a series of Purse seiners with identical designs.
+The concept became a success and is deemed to be one of the best fishing vessels in the Norwegian coastal fleet.

 2009

 In between the series of Purse seiners Larsnes Mek.
-Verksted also managed to build a well boat for Rostein AS.
-The vessel was the biggest of its kind in the world when it was delivered in 2009.
+Verksted also managed to build a live fish carrier for Rostein AS.
+The vessel was the largest of its kind in the world when it was delivered in 2009, with a cargo hold of 2800 m3.

 2010

 The company’s client base was growing, and the vessels were getting larger.
 The shipyard needed to improve access.
-Its new docks were completed in 2010, providing 130 metres of continuous quayside.
+Its new quay was completed in 2010, providing 130 meters of continuous quayside.
 This significantly increased capacity and improved working conditions for the company’s employees.

 2011

 In 2012 and 2013 Larsnes Mek.
-Verksted delivered two advanced fishing vessels to Eros AS and Kings Bay AS, by far the shipyard’s biggest project to date.
+Verksted delivered two advanced fishing vessels to Eros AS and Kings Bay AS and was so far the shipyard’s biggest project to date.
 Both were designed by Rolls-Royce with a length of 77.5 m and a breadth of 16.6 m.

 2014